Toy-Department/CMM-Arm/Hardware_Firmware/docs/QUICK_START.md

 ## ✅ You're Ready!

-Your CMM Digitizing Arm is now operational.
+Your CMM Arm is now operational.
 You can:
 - ✅ Read real-time XYZ coordinates
 - ✅ Stream position data to PC application
 - ✅ Configure parameters on-the-fly